Stopfarte History, Family Crest & Coats of Arms

 Early History of the Stopfarte family

-Another 213 words (15 lines of text) covering the years 1238, 1700, 1770 and 1954 are included under the topic Early Stopfarte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stopfarte research.
+Another 83 words (6 lines of text) covering the years 1238, 1636, 1675, 1654, 1700, 1770 and 1954 are included under the topic Early Stopfarte History in all our PDF Extended History products and printed products wherever possible.

 Stopfarte Spelling Variations